 The doctor could spot a thyroid goitre in a physical test by examining your neck, whether it is large enough or not.
 But when the diagnosis has to be confirmed, the doctor might suggest few tests including blood tests for thyroid hormones, an ultrasound and a radioactive scan.

 Symptoms of exophthalmic Goitre

 Excess secretion of thyroid hormone resulting In high metabolic rate, rapid heart rate, high body temperature, nervousness, irritability and restlessness.
 Osteoporosis occurs due to excess loss of calcium and phosphorus from bones.

 Does it Need Surgery?

-The causes behind goiter determine the kind of treatment it should undergo.
+The causes behind goitre determine the kind of treatment it should undergo.
 For instance, if it is caused by Hashimoto’s thyroiditis, patients are required to take a daily pill meant for thyroid hormone replacement.
-This prevents the goiter from growing larger but would not shrink it completely.
-One should consume radioactive iodine or medication viz. a treatment that decreases the goiter’s size, in the case of Graves disease.
+This prevents the goitre from growing larger but would not shrink it completely.
+One should consume radioactive iodine or medication viz. a treatment that decreases the goitre’s size, in the case of Graves disease.

-For more detailed information about Thyroid Goiters, visit Byju’s.
+For more detailed information about Thyroid Goitres, visit BYJU’S.

 What is the structure of thyroid gland?